near/docs/docs/7.primitives/ft/interacting/web-app.md

 5. The FT contract returns you how much of the attached amount was actually used.

 ## Creating FT

+This snippet will enable your users to create their own FT.

 For creating our own FT we will use [Token Farm](https://tkn.farm/).
 You can use it from GUI in your browser, but we will look at how to use its smart contracts to create a token.